Here is a list of a few things we recommend when designing your application and mounting our gas struts:

 Do mount our gas struts in pairs to prevent side loading.

-Do mount our gas springs rod down to ensure that the main rod seal is well lubricated at all times, this ensures that the oil is in the correct position to allow you to benefit from our end of stroke damping.
-When releasing pressure from your Vari‐Lift gas springs, always let the gas out in small amounts, that way you are less likely to de‐gas the springs past the pressure you require.
+Do mount our gas struts rod down to ensure that the main rod seal is well lubricated at all times, this ensures that the oil is in the correct position to allow you to benefit from our end of stroke damping.
+When releasing pressure from your Vari‐Lift gas springs, always let the gas out in small amounts, that way you are less likely to de‐gas the struts past the pressure you require.
 It is recommended that during storage gas springs are kept rod down.

 Do ensure that all of our end fittings are fully screwed down onto the gas springs as this will reduce the chance of the threaded studs being broken off during operation.